Argentina bonds, stocks firm on possible deal to exit default

 The government on Thursday began proceedings against the United States over its sovereign debt crisis at the International Court of Justice, the U.N.'s highest court for disputes between nations, the tribunal said.

-(Additional reporting by Joan Magee in New York and Davide Scigliuzzo in London)
+(Additional reporting by Joan Magee in New York and Davide Scigliuzzo in London; Editing by Grant McCool, Steve Orlofsky and Bernard Orr)